-This isn’t a film I had heard of, but relatives had been given it, so we decided to spend an evening watching ‘45 years’.
+This isn’t a film I had heard of.
+But relatives had been given the DVD, so we decided to spend an evening watching ‘45 years’.
 The back of the box told us that it was about a couple in Norfolk who were preparing for a party to celebrate 45 years of marriage, when a letter arrives to disrupt the husband’s peace of mind…

-The letter is from someone he loved and lost nearly 50 years previously,but inevitably brings some memories back to him, and as he talks to his wife she realises he hasn’t been entirely honest with her, and becomes anxious and uncertain herself.
+The letter is from someone he loved and lost nearly 50 years previously.
+Inevitably it brings some poignant memories back to him.
+As he talks to his wife, she realises he hasn’t been entirely honest with her, and she becomes anxious and uncertain herself.

 Rated 15 (R in the United States), presumably because there is one drawn-out intimate bedroom scene; nothing explicit as such but from the dialogue and implications it’s clear what is going on.
 There’s no violence or smoking or nudity, and only a few instances of bad language; however, I can’t imagine that the storyline would be of the slightest interest to children, or indeed anyone under the age of about forty.